icon-project/icon-service/INSTALL.md

 ICON RPC Server component

-* Server handling JSON-RPC request and response.
+* A server that handles JSON-RPC request and response.
 * JSON-RPC message syntax check
 * Pass a JSON-RPC request to the appropriate components (loopchain or iconservice) according to its method name.